hortonworks-gallery/ambari-zeppelin-service/README.md

 - You can see the parameters you configured under 'Configs' tab
 ![Image](../master/screenshots/2.png?raw=true)

+- Now you can skip to the section on ['Getting started with Zeppelin'](https://github.com/hortonworks-gallery/ambari-zeppelin-service#getting-started-with-zeppelin)

 #### Option 2: Automated deployment of a fresh HDP cluster that includes Zeppelin (via blueprints)